xl4sh/Aurora-demos/README.md

 </p>

 ### Execute the attack manually
-①Download the latest server release for your platform, and just run the binary.
+①Download the latest sliver server release for your platform, and just run the binary.
 ```
 kali > curl https://sliver.sh/install|sudo bash
 kali > sliver